kangminsukdotcom/blog/content/blog/chatgpt.md

 I refuse to be a docile student of AI-generated wisdom.
 Consumers have already lost patience when it comes to entertainment.
 Some of us are drowning in a never-ending feed of content.
 Should we allow another algorithm to govern our lives?

 If you were going to Seoul for the first time, would you entrust ChatGPT as the mastermind behind your itinerary?
 I don't think so.
 I'm sure you would prefer unique experiences over generic touristy destinations.
 As a first-time human, that's how I feel about seeking life hacks through feeding prompts into a language model.
-I'm determined to get lost and explore the world on my own.
+I want to get lost and explore the world on my own.